On this page

 • Liam is eligible for a subsidised training place as an automotive apprentice.

-• When Liam completes his second apprenticeship this will be the last subsidised training place for Liam for an apprenticeship/traineeship in the 10-year period since completing his commercial cookery apprenticeship.
+• When Liam completes this apprenticeship, it will be his last subsidised training place for Liam for an apprenticeship or traineeship in the 10-year period since completing his commercial cookery apprenticeship.

 Mia enjoys hands-on activities and working with tools.
 While she isn’t sure what specific career she wants to pursue after school, she knows she’s interested in doing a trade.